needle-mirror/com.unity.cloud.identity/Documentation~/unity-editor-authenticator.md

 ## UnityEditorAuthenticator usage

-Here is an example of instanciation of the `UnityEditorAuthenticator` in a `UnityEditor.EditorWindow` derived class:
+Here is an example of instantiation of the `UnityEditorAuthenticator` in a `UnityEditor.EditorWindow` derived class:

 ```csharp
     internal class MyEditorWindow : EditorWindow